containers/podman.io_old/community/meeting/index.md

 the meeting more convenient for the Podman community members from India, China, Australia and other countries in those time zones.

-The meetings will be held using a BlueJeans video conference room.
-That room is located [here](https://bluejeans.com/880216278/2568) and there is no charge to attend.
+The meetings will be held using a Google Meet video conference room.
+That room is located [here](https://meet.google.com/ieq-pxhy-jbh) and there is no charge to attend.

 While the meeting is ongoing, the meeting notes will be compiled using [HackMD](https://hackmd.io) on this [page](https://hackmd.io/fc1zraYdS0-klJ2KJcfC7w)